Animals and Plants

 Ginger, rice, cocoa, coffee, taro and tobacco are grown in addition to sugar cane.
 The industry processes the products after the harvest.
 This also applies to fishing, which also plays a role in Fiji.
 There is also a textile industry in Fiji.
 However, these mostly small companies find it difficult to keep up with the large companies in China or India.

-As a country beginning with F according to Trackaah, the Fiji Islands have gold deposits, so gold is mined and sold.
+The Fiji Islands have gold deposits, so gold is mined and sold.
 Silver and some ores are also mined.

 Tourism depends on the political situation

 A special feature of Fiji is a spring that is considered to be particularly pure and whose water is exported as Fij Water.
 In addition to agriculture, tourism is growing steadily.
 The repeatedly uncertain political conditions have changed little in this regard.
 With every coup, the number of visitors declined, but after a certain time they recovered again and again.
 Many people work in the services sector and thus contribute more than half of GDP.